scmschmidt/trento_checks_for_supportconfig/README.md

 - `error` \
   An error can have multiple reasons.
 Here a few examples:

-    - communication error with Wanda
+    - communication error with Wanda,
-    - Wanda cannot process the check
+    - Wanda cannot process the check,
-    - the check has a bug
+    - the check has a bug or
     - anything else.

 If you get a `Wanda response: 422 - Unprocessable content.` error, in most cases it is an incompatibility between the host setup and the check.
 Contrary to Trento `tcsc` does not yet filters out checks, which are not suited for the support files.